 Dr. Scott Kuban is an Assistant Professor of Strategic Management at the Freeman School of Business, Tulane University.
-There he currently teaches strategic management and conducts cutting-edge research focusing on how misconduct, politics, and relational networks impact strategic leadership and how technology is changing the nature of the firm.
+There he currently teaches strategic management and entrepreneurial management while conducting cutting-edge research focusing on how misconduct, politics, and relational networks impact strategic leadership and how technology is changing the nature of the firm.
 He has done research for both the Department of Defense and the White House Office of Science and Technology Policy.
 Prof. Kuban has a Ph.D. from the Mays Business School, Texas A&M University where he was trained by some of the best management scholars in the world, including eight academic journal editors, two former Academy of Management Presidents, and the #1 most influential management scholar in the world: Dr. Michael A. Hitt (Aguinis, et al., 2012).

 Contracting in the Smart Era: The Implications of Blockchain and Decentralized Autonomous Organizations for Contracting and Corporate Governance, Academy of Management Perspectives (#18 impact business journal)